BeAPI/bea-content-sync-fusion/libraries/meta-for-taxonomies/readme.txt

 	* Improve format readme.txt
 	* Check compatibility WP 3.2
 * 1.1.2
-	* Fix a fucking bug with the meta key... (bis)
+	* Fix a bug with the meta key... (bis)
 * 1.1.1
 	* Remove a conflict function with Simple Taxonomy
 * 1.1
-	* Fix a fucking bug with the meta key...
+	* Fix a bug with the meta key...
 * 1.0.0
 	* Initial version